jhill1/SEPwC.github.io/_sources/Code_basics.rst

     * grain size data for a single location
     * A list of the above grain size data
     * sea surface temperature
-    * the point-by-point trakectory of an object
+    * the point-by-point trajectory of an object
     * an input filename supplied by the user

 ..  admonition:: Solution